nathabonfim59/gargantua-sink/README.md

 ## ✨ Features

 - Captures all received emails
+- Supports multiple simultaneous SMTP sessions
+- Thread-safe email storage with unique file identifiers
 - Automatically organizes by domain and user
 - Stores emails in .eml format
 - Preserves all attachments
 - Organized and intuitive file structure
-- Naming based on timestamp and subject
+- Naming based on timestamp, unique ID, and subject

 ## 🚀 Installation